Horse Fly Control

 horse flies identification how to get rid of horse flies

-• They have two wings which are dark-colored.
+• They have two dark-colored wings.

 Inspection